WilliamArnberg/Portfolio/content/articles/ecs_article.md

 <!-- ![](/images/works/ecs.webp) -->
 #### Complete Feature list.
 * Cache-Friendly archetype and SoA (Struct of Arrays) storage.
-* Handles POD & non POD datatypes, either by letting the compiler auto generate constructors for you or write your own.
+* Handles POD(Plain Old Data) & non POD datatypes, either by letting the compiler auto generate constructors for you or write your own.
 * Write free floating queries or add functions to systems that automate and structure the pipelining.

 * Easy to type deterministic Queries that return an range-for iterator returning a view class to each entity in that query spanning across multiple archetypes.